rhunk/SnapEnhance/README.md

 # Snap Enhance
 A xposed mod to enhance the Snapchat experience. <br/>
 The project is currently in development, so expect bugs and crashes.
-Feel free to open an issue if you find any bug.
+If you find any bug, please report on [telegram](https://t.me/snapenhance) or make a pull request.

+### About the license
+The GNU GPL v3 license is a free, open source software license that gives users the right to modify, share, or redistribute the software.<br/>
+The user agrees to make the source code of the software freely available, in addition to any modifications, additions, or derivatives made. <br/>
+If the software is redistributed, it must remain under the same GPLv3 license and any modifications must be clearly marked as such.<br/>

 ## Features
 <details open>